Atlético Mollendo

 Sport Club Atlético Mollendo (sometimes referred as Atlético Mollendo) is a Peruvian football club, playing in the city of Mollendo, Arequipa, Peru.

 History

 The Club Atlético Mollendo was founded on October 10, 1945.

-In 2005 Copa Perú, the club classified to the National Stage, but was eliminated by Deportivo Educación in the Round of 16.
+In 2005 Copa Perú, the club qualified to the National Stage, but was eliminated by Deportivo Educación in the Round of 16.

-In 2012 Copa Perú, the club classified to the Departamental Stage, but was eliminated when finished in 3rd place.
+In 2012 Copa Perú, the club qualified to the Departamental Stage, but was eliminated when it finished in 3rd place.

-In 2014 Copa Perú, the club classified to the Departamental Stage, but was eliminated in the Group Stage.
+In 2014 Copa Perú, the club qualified to the Departamental Stage, but was eliminated in the Group Stage.

-In 2015 Copa Perú, the club classified to the Departamental Stage, but was eliminated in the Group Stage.
+In 2015 Copa Perú, the club qualified to the Departamental Stage, but was eliminated in the Group Stage.

-In 2016 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Binacional in the Second Stage.
+In 2016 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Binacional in the Second Stage.